MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 #### ENV file

-Now that I had my migrations laravel needs to know where I'm migrating the files to, to create databae tables
+Now that I had my migrations laravel needs to know where I'm migrating the files to, to create databae tables.
+In the ENV file in the root of the application I made sure that the databse name exists and set the username and pasword for phpMyAdmin.

 ```javascipt